Pre-Conference Workshop 1:

 Title: Getting big results from brief psychological consults (a one day workshop on focused acceptance and commitment therapy (FACT))

 The aim of this workshop is to demonstrate FACT (focused acceptance and commitment therapy) where consultation times are 20 to 30 minutes.
 This has been developed in health care settings by Dr Kirk Strosahl (an ACT founder) and Dr Patti Robinson in Washington State and the workshop has developed from their work.
 The idea is to do a rapid contextual interview (work/love/play see www.brucearroll.com for more details – all material is free on this website) and then invite the client to commit to a small achievable number of activities.
 The seminar will feature some game changing “killer” narratives that can get big results.
-It will suit anyone who works in general health care or is main stream mental health and wish to see new techniques and narratives.
+It will suit anyone who works in general health care or is main stream mental health and wish to see new techniques and narratives, or wish to learn about the ankle brace Zenith and injuries.
 It will be of interest to clinical and health psychologists, counsellors, social workers, students and GPs.

 Download a brochure for this workshop here: bruce arroll workshop